 The IAA strives to provide value-added service to the Municipality providing workable and sustainable solutions.
-The AbaQulusi Municipality has an in-house IAA has Internal Audit Manager in -house who performs some of the duties and the municipality outsource some of the Internal Audit Functions from a consulting firm, Shakaman, they work together with Internal Audit Manager to execute duties in terms of Section 165 (1) of the MFMA
+The AbaQulusi Municipality has an in-house IAA has Internal Audit Manager in -house who performs internal audit duties in terms of Section 165 (1) of the MFMA.
+During the year 2019/20 some of the Internal Auditing duties were performed by Shakam, an internal Audit firm, however the municipality intends to take full responsibility of all internal audit function during 2020/21 and fill vacant positions with the internal audit unit.